bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 Furthermore, I applied the second key idea from Umbra-style strings -- storing a pointer to the full binary molecule, rather than inlining it in the struct.
-This allowed for speedup of not only exact matches, but also enabled substructure matches when combined with a substructure filter developed by dalke.
+This allowed for speedup of not only exact matches, but also enabled faster substructure matches when combined with a substructure filter developed by dalke.

 Here are the results, and I describe the process more below: